Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact results for a power-law body profile

 We can use this numerical solution for $d(t)$ to evaluate the scaled leading-order force on the impactor $F(t)/\pi d(t)\dot{d}(t)$ using (\ref{eqn:Force}), which we plot in figure \ref{fig:Force}.
-Note that, in the absence of air cushioning, this should simply be unity for all $t$, \cite{Howison1991}, which is included as the red dashed line in the figure and, as expected from the far-field analysis of \textsection \ref{sec:LargeTimeSoln}, we approach this limit from below as $t\rightarrow\infty$.
+Note that, in the absence of air cushioning, this should simply be unity for all $t$, which is included as the red dashed line in the figure and, as expected from the far-field analysis of \textsection \ref{sec:LargeTimeSoln}, we approach this limit from below as $t\rightarrow\infty$.
+However, it is clear that the air has significantly reduced the slamming force when $t = O(1)$.
 In the inset, we compare the scaled leading-order force to the asymptotic expansion (\ref{eqn:SmallTimeForce}), showing excellent agreement.
-It is worth noting that, for this example, that the numerical data for $v_{c}(x)$ for $-d_{c}<x<d_{c}$ is such that \begin{linenomath}
+It is worth noting that, for this example, the numerical data for $v_{c}(x)$ for $-d_{c}<x<d_{c}$ is such that \begin{linenomath}

 \end{linenomath} so that the force is singular at touchdown.
-Naturally this could be improved upon by increasing the fidelity of the pre-impact simulations, with associated costs to computational time.
-However, the points discussed previously in regards to the assumption (\ref{eqn:vcassumption}) still stand.
+Note that this singularity is not as apparent as it might be in figure \ref{fig:Force} since, for $t-t_{c} = O(10^{-6})$, $\tilde{F}_{0}$ given in (\ref{eqn:SmallTimeForce}a) is only $O(1)$ by virtue of (\ref{eqn:SmallTimeForceParabIntegral}).
+Naturally, improved fidelity of the pre-impact simulations would reduce this contribution even further, but comes with associated additional costs to computational time.
+Moreover, the points discussed previously in regards to the assumption (\ref{eqn:vcassumption}) still stand.

 Throughout the impact, the effect of the air is to reduce the scaled force on the impactor compared to the classical Wagner prediction.
 We illustrate this in figure \ref{fig:ForceReduction}.
 The effect is most stark just after touchdown, where the reduction is $\approx 97.4\%$, but this has decreased to a $\approx 2.5\%$ reduction of the Wagner force at 10 dimensionless time units after touchdown.
-For reference, considering an example of a cylindrical body of radius $10$ m impacting at $1$ m/s into a pool of water, the impact timescale $\ve^{2}R \approx 1.49\times10^{-5}$s.
-Touchdown occurs at $t_{c}^{*} = \ve^{2}Rt = 1.22 \times 10^{-4}$s, and we reach the final point in figure \ref{fig:ForceReduction} at $t^{*} = 2.17\times10^{-4}$s.
+For reference, considering an example of a cylindrical body of radius $1$m impacting at $1$ m/s into a pool of water, the impact timescale $\ve^{2}R^{*}/V^{*} \approx 6.9\times10^{-6}$s.
+Touchdown occurs at $t_{c}^{*} = \ve^{2}R^{*}t_{c}/V^{*} = 5.7 \times 10^{-5}$s, and we reach the final point in figure \ref{fig:ForceReduction} at $t^{*} = 1.3\times10^{-4}$s.
 Therefore the time period over which air cushioning has an appreciable effect on the (scaled) force is significant.
-However, we note that the ratio of the penetration depth to the radius of the cylinder at this time is only $\approx 10^{-5}$, so this is still the very early stage of entry.
+However, we note that the ratio of the penetration depth to the radius of the cylinder at this time is thus $O(10^{-4})$, so this is still the early stage of entry.